 6th Nov

-Sat at home this morning, news came out that County recorder Jane Turner had caught a Barred Warbler in her garden at Hoylake.
-Jane put on the local WhatsApp bird group that the bird would be released in an hours time, so I made my way up to Jane's house.
+I sat at home this morning when the news came out that county recorder Jane Turner had caught a Barred warbler in her garden at Hoylake.
+Jane put on the local WhatsApp bird group that the bird would be released in an hour, so I made my way up to Jane's house.

 Jane's seafront garden